-To determine the net taxable income, an adjustment for inflation computed according to Sections 105 to 108 of Income Tax Law must be deducted from or added to the tax result of the fiscal year being calculated.
-This will be applicable in the fiscal year in which the variation percentage of the General Consumer Price Index (CPI) accumulated over the 36 months prior to the year end is higher than 100%.
+To determine the net taxable income, an adjustment for inflation computed according to Sections 105 to 108 of Income Tax Law must be deducted from or added to the tax result for the fiscal period being calculated.
+This will apply in the fiscal year in which a variation percentage of the Consumer Price Index (CPI) accumulated over the 36 months prior to the year-end exceeds 100%.
 These provisions are applicable for fiscal years commencing on or after January 1, 2018.
-For the first, second and third fiscal years following its effective date, it will be applicable when the index variation, calculated from the beginning to the end of each year, exceeds 55%, 30% and 15% in the first, second and third year of application, respectively.
-The inflation adjustment for the fiscal year under calculation will have effect either as a negative or positive adjustment; 1/6 will be allocated in the relevant fiscal period and the remaining 5/6, in equal parts, in the immediately following fiscal years.